JoeHO888/JoeHo888.github.io/src/markdown/blog-posts/configure-starttls-to-encrypt-openldap-connection-on-centos7.md

 ![Unencrypted LDAP traffic](../../images/configure-starttls-to-encrypt-openldap-connection-on-centos7/unencrypted-ldap-traffic.png)

 ### Encrypted LDAP traffic - StartTLS
-If the client request to initialize encrypted tunnel & the server supports it, the traffic will be encrypted.
-If you client chooses to adopt StartTLS, it will send StartTLS first to establish SSL/TLS tunnel, and following traffic will be encrypted
+If the client requests to initialize an encrypted tunnel and the server supports it, the traffic will be encrypted.
+If the client chooses to adopt StartTLS, it will send StartTLS first to establish an SSL/TLS tunnel, and the following traffic will be encrypted.
 ```bash
 ldapsearch -D cn="admin,dc=abc,dc=local" -W -b "dc=abc,dc=local" objectClass=* -H ldap://ldap1.abc.local -Z # Z flag to initialize StartTLS
 ```